Hands to Help Leaders Named Engaged Scholars

 “The fellowship is an opportunity for us as young professionals to learn the language of community engagement work,” Valdez said.
 “Often, when professors come to us, they have their formal knowledge and academic discipline to bring to the work we do.
 On the other side of that, we have the lived experience.
 I think the ESI will offer us the support, guidance and knowledge to better prepare us to work both with the community and with our faculty and student colleagues.”

 Founded in 2015, Hands to Help already provides invaluable services and resources to community members in Lawrence.
-Outside of their trademark campus events, their team runs a drop-in after school tutoring center, offers college application support, job preparation, resume building and more to so many community members in Lawrence.
+Outside of their trademark campus events, their team runs a drop-in after-school tutoring center, offers college application support, job preparation, resume building and more to so many community members in Lawrence.

 Through their work with the ESI cohort, they also hope to continue to strengthen Merrimack’s ties to the community, further experiential learning and develop opportunities for personal and professional growth for Merrimack students, faculty and staff.
 The Hands to Help strategic plan will help direct future programming, invest in community partnerships and create pathways for members of the Merrimack community to responsibly participate in community engagement work.

 Hands to Help will also house the expanding Food Recovery Network, the College’s student-led food rescue program.
-This work will greatly contribute to the Merrimack’s commitment to food justice in the region.
+This work will greatly contribute to Merrimack’s commitment to food justice in the region.

 “The understanding that knowledge can only be created through formal education and research in the classroom is something we’re interested in thinking about more critically,” Urbaez said.
 “People have a lot of knowledge and information from their lived experiences.
-We’re looking forward to finding new ways to value those experiences both at Merrimack and in the City of Lawrence, because I think that they can teach us a lot.”
+We’re looking forward to finding new ways to value those experiences both at Merrimack and in the city of Lawrence, because I think that they can teach us a lot.”

 After the initial ESI orientation this summer, Urbaez and Valdez will join a cohort of 22 early-career professionals from 17 other colleges and universities across the country.
 At the end of the year, Campus Compact will host all ESI scholars in person to share their community engagement projects and come together as a network.

-“Hands to Help has long been an integral part of strengthening Merrimack’s relationships within the City of Lawrence and creating teaching, learning, research and community engagement pathways for our faculty and students,” Ward said.
+“Hands to Help has long been an integral part of strengthening Merrimack’s relationships within the city of Lawrence and creating teaching, learning, research and community engagement pathways for our faculty and students,” Ward said.
 “I felt the ESI was a way for the College to recognize and invest in their potential.
 I’m excited to see how their work will grow with the training from Campus Compact this year.”